Maintaining Johnson/Evinrude 9.9 & 15 hp outboards

 |OMC short (standard) length lower shifting rod.
 Long shaft overall length is 5" longer & Sailmaster is 10" longer than shown here.
 The bend & it's length is the same|

 In converting a factory long shaft to a short shaft motor, you can simply cut off the 3/8" copper water tube.
 Cut off 5", or so that the tube stops 1/2" above the exhaust housing bottom.
-The best way to do this would be to mark it, use a Dremel Tool with a part off stone.
+The best way to do this would be to mark it, use tubing cutter so that the new bottom end will be slightly rounded at the cut, making for an easier reassemble of that end into the water tube outlet grommet, or use a Dremel Tool with a part off stone and file the end so it is not sharp.
 Be sure to remove any rough edges, as this has to fit into the rubber grommet in the top of the water pump housing, you can't really see if it is going or not, as it is mostly out of sight at the time.
-Or there is the possibility it has a removable 5" extension, if so simply remove this off the lower end of the tube.
+Or there is the possibility it has a removable 5" extension #0320025 mentioned above in the longshaft conversion, if so simply remove this off the lower end of the tube.

 One of you internet readers on the east coast inquired about doing this above conversion.
 I suggested he contact a marine repair shop to see if they had a used driveshaft instead of cutting and welding his.
 The mechanic said it was impossible to do this conversion.
 I wonder just how long he had been in the business and or if he was drinking more than just water.